AdrianoW/IDS-test/README.md

 ## FAQ

+Here are some common questions we've received.
+If you have additional questions, feel free fork this repo, add them to the README.md, then issue a pull request.
+Alternatively, you can email info@insightdataengineering.com and we'll add the answers.

 * *Do I need to account for punctuation in the word count?*
 Yes, punctuation should be removed so `shout` and `shout.` should both be counted together.